zhudelong/VDB-EDT/README.md

    `roslaunch vdb_edt VDB-EDT.launch`

 2. Play the cow-and-lady dataset.
 There exist a severe synchronization problem in this dataset.
-To sufficiently process this dataset, a play rate of 0.1 is recomended
+To sufficiently process this dataset, a play rate of 0.1 is recommended

    `rosbag play data.bag -r 0.1 `